 This allows you to keep up your milk supply with the demands of your baby’s needs.
-Nursing on-demand may mean that may be in public sometimes.
-If you are looking for the perfect nursing cover for on the go, check out the ultimate buying guide for nursing covers.
+Nursing on-demand may mean that it may be in public sometimes.
+If you are looking for the perfect nursing cover on the go, check out the ultimate buying guide for nursing covers.

 6. Don’t let more than 3 hours go between feedings.

 In the beginning, make sure you are feeding your baby at least every 3 hours.
-Your milk supply is still coming in and you want to make sure you continue making enough.
+Your milk supply is still coming in, and you want to make sure you continue making enough.

 7. Make sure you eat.

-While you are breastfeeding you need on average 500 more calories than normal.
+While you are breastfeeding, you need on average 500 more calories than normal.
 Make sure you are getting the right nutrients for you and your baby.

 Your body needs calories and nutrients to make the milk your baby requires.